Honey Poached Pears with Green Tea Crema

 Ralphie Parker looked out his second story window and around his undersized town in Indiana with a mixture of anticipation and foreboding.
 It had snowed last night, the eve before Christmas, and the whole place was covered by snow, bleaching it into white-grey sludge.
 He looked out this evening and imagined that he could see his father, trucking through the wind and snow with the long, narrow box that Ralphie longed for.
-A Red Ryder Carbine Action 200-shot Range Model air rifle, straight from the toy store, with none of the bows or wrapping paper, just this one box.
+A Red Ryder Carbine-Action 200-shot Range Model air rifle, straight from the toy store, with none of the bows or wrapping paper, just this one box.
 But oh no!
-There were Black Bart and the Cinco Banditios!
-They had caught up with his stalwart (and slow) father easily and were heading for his rifle, to arm them selves with the best gun in the world, obviously.
-He jumped down, ran in the snow to the aid of the senoir Parker, ripped the gun out of the box, and squeezed off shot after shot at the Banditios.
+There were Black Bart and the Cinco Banditos!
+They had caught up with his stalwart (and slow) father easily and were heading for his rifle, to arm themselves with the best gun in the world, obviously.
+He jumped down, ran in the snow to the aid of the senior Parker, ripped the gun out of the box, and squeezed off shot after shot at the Banditos.
 One, two, three, four, FIVE.
 Better not come around here anymore, villains!
-For Ralphie the Brave now has a Red Ryder Carbine Action 200-shot Range Model air rifle!
+For Ralphie, the Brave now has a Red Ryder Carbine-Action 200-shot Range Model air rifle!
 “Ralphie, RALPHIE!”
 His mother hollered from downstairs, waking him from the testosterone-filled fantasy.

 After the swearing and stomping subsided from Ralphie’s father, everyone was bundled up and into the car.
 Ralphie couldn’t wait to see where they were going.
 Everyone knew nothing was open on Christmas!
-As the car circle the tiny town, one neon light glared and Ralphie’s mother pointed it out.
+As the car circle the tiny town, one neon light glared at themselves and Ralphie’s mother pointed it out.
 Ralphie and his brother looked at each other apprehensively when they pulled up to the Chop Suey Palace.
 What had those Bumpus’ gotten them into?
-Well the all trooped inside and got the best table in the joint.
-The nice Chinese man brought them all a small plate of pears to start off.
+Well, the all trooped inside and got the best table in the joint.
+The Banditos Chinese man brought them all a small plate of pears to start off.
 Ralphie tasted it with his spoon tentatively.
 Hot dog!
 It was sweet like honey candy!
-He could used to eating dessert first…
+He could senior to eating dessert first.

 - 2 cups water

-- 1 T or 2 bags of spiced tea
+- 1 tbsp spiced tea or 2 bags

-- 1 T green tea or matcha powder
+- 1 tbsp green tea or matcha powder

 Cut pears in half from end to end and remove the cores with a spoon or melon baller.